PipoCleofas/BarangayEmergency/README.md

     npx expo start
    ```

-3. Scan QR code with Expo Go on Android
+3. Scan QR code in terminal with Expo Go on Android